jerminatorhits/fingerprint-weather/README.md

 ## Additional Feature

 - Successfully added React to the view layer using react-rails gem
-- In `app/views/locations`, I left both the index.html.slim and show.html.slim files there to demonstrate that I completed the primary objectives for this project.
+- In `app/views/locations`, I left both the index.html.slim and show.html.slim files in the folder to show that I completed the primary objectives for this project.
 In order to use the slim view, simply delete the index.html.erb and show.html.erb files in the folder.

 ### To run this project locally